 Growing up playing in the forest was something that brought me a lot of joy as a child.
-There were some cons behind it, and ticks was one of them.
+There were some cons behind it, and ticks were one of them.
 I remember that we simply pulled them off and put some rubbing alcohol and kept going with our games as if nothing happened.

-First reported case of lyme disease in Costa Rica
+First reported case of Lyme disease in Costa Rica

 How to remove a tick